-This is a very Do_It_Yourself, hands-on project but the end result will be as good, if not better, than any of the expensive commercial LoRa gateway products out there.
+This is a very Do_It_Yourself, hands-on project but the end result will be as good as, if not better than, any of the much more expensive commercial LoRa gateway products out there.
 It's packaged for indor use - ideally with an outdoor antenna.

 I recently discovered a rather fundamental issue with the widely used legacy packet forwarder code which can cause downlink messages (from gateway to node) to go astray.
 When TTN instructs the gateway to transmit a downlink message it specifies a power level for the transmission.
 See the "powe": entries in downlink json packets in your gateway log.